matthewemichael/matthewemichael.github.io/Project1/README.md

 https://matthewemichael.github.io/Project1/index.html

 ## Original Inspiration
 This site provides initial information for users who are planning to travel somewhere new.
-A to-do list is provided with local storage in order to store ideas and inspiration.
+A to-do list is provided with local storage in order to store ideas and inspiration derived from the travel related YouTube videos that are displayed with each search query.

 ## Technology Used
 - jQuery
 - 3 APIs (Here, OpenWeather, YouTube)
 - animate.css library
 - Bootstrap
-- JSON requests
+- JSON

-## First Half of Screen
+## Screen Shot
 ![Screen Shot](assets/images/FirstHalfScreen.png)

-## Second Half of Screen When
 ![Screen Shot](assets/images/SecondHalfScreen.png)

 ## Future Goals